Winning $40 million Lotto America ticket sold in Iowa

-DES MOINES, Iowa (AP) — Someone had a lucky April Fool's Day in Iowa.
+DES MOINES — Someone had a lucky April Fool's Day in Iowa.

 Lottery officials said a winning $40 million Lotto America ticket was sold Saturday in Dubuque.